Examples

 Node property uniqueness constraints

-A node property uniqueness constraint ensures that all nodes with a particular label have a set of defined properties whose combined value is unique when existing.
+A node property uniqueness constraint ensures that certain nodes have a set of specified properties whose combined value is unique when all properties exist on the node.

 Create a node property uniqueness constraint

-When creating a property uniqueness constraint, a name can be provided.
+When creating a property uniqueness constraint, it is recommended to provide a constraint name.

 Example 1.
 CREATE CONSTRAINT